 Red Red (Beans Stew) And Plantain

 Red Red has to be one of the best Ghanaian dishes hands down.
-It’s a beans stew made with black eyed peas, palm oil and seasonings to taste.
+It’s a beans stew made with black-eyed peas, palm oil, and seasonings to taste.
 The best accompaniment for this delicacy is fried plantain.
 Yum!

-Jollof rice is another West African favorite.
+As earlier stated, Jollof rice is another West African favorite.
 The delicious rice dish can be cooked plain or with mixed vegetables.
 Jollof is an experience, its awesomeness cannot be explained with words.

 Kontomire (Palava Sauce)

 Palaver is a Portuguese word which means a long lengthy argument/talk.
 It has increasingly become a West African slang.
 Palava sauce can be roughly translated ‘problem sauce’.
 It’s a sauce made with a combination of meats, fish, leafy vegetables, and crushed bitter melon (agoushie) seeds.
-Palava sauce sure does wonders to the taste buds.
+Palava sauce sure does wonders for the taste buds.

 Garden Egg Stew